Naalu/ds-senior-capstone-projects-website/deliverables/inception.md

 8. What level of oversight would you want for research submissions?
 Do you want direct control, or would you prefer a submission-approval method?<br />
     If we are talking about the proposals from the community: Submission approval is the way to go (with interaction with the submitters)for us because we have multiple rounds of polishing and adjusting to have a final version of the proposals aligned with our goals (it is an iterative and incremental approach).

+The customer segment I'm targetting here is those that act as administrators/maintenance for the website.
+Clearly, some of my questions were a bit confusing but the core of the feedback that I took away is that he would like to have a web interface so that he doesn't have to manually manage the projects and add them into the html.
+It also appeared that having an avenue for interested third party sponsors to reach out would be helpful as well.
+Though he the knowledge to edit the website himself, he still voiced interest in having a web interface to improve ease of use.
+Because they already have a similar website, our solution would be a "nice to have" for the added accessibility.

+### Interview 4
+B.S.
+Data Science student<br />
+2/1/2025

+1. Can you describe your experience with student research in the Mathematics & Statistics department?<br />
+I'm currently in my capstone but I haven't done much with student research.

+3. How do you currently access or showcase research projects and presentations?<br />
+As far as I'm aware, the projects are mainly going to be presented as posters, though a digital version will be needed to produce those.
+I don't think there's any place to look at them aside from the ones that are posted in the hall.

+4. What difficulties do you face when finding past research or colloquia?<br />
+I could maybe find them if I were to go through all the UGrads projects but they aren't really organized at all.

+5. If a research showcase website existed, how likely would you be to use it?
+Why or why not?<br />
+It would be nice to be able to take inspiration from the past projects.
+When trying to come up with ideas for my own project, I was kind of at a loss for the scope I should be thinking about or the type of projects that work well.
+I would very likely use it once or twice.

+6. What features would be most valuable to you?<br />
+Being able to search through project more easily would be nice.

+7. Have you ever tried to showcase your research online?
+If so, where?<br />
+I have not.

+8. Would you want a dedicated portfolio for your research projects?
+Why or why not?<br />
+I would but I would probably want it to be something that I had control over.
+Like hosting my projects on GitHub or the like.

+9. What would make submitting your research to a public repository easy or difficult? <br />
+If I could just send it to the admin of the site for review, that would be best.
+Just getting email responses or the like for updates or changes.
+Having a dedicated page to submit through.

+10. Would this help when applying for jobs, internships, or graduate school?<br />
+Yeah, having my work featured in an official location that I could referrence would definitely help build my cv.

+Assessment: Nice to have.

+## Interview 5

 ### Interview 6

 Eck Doerry by Rylan Harris